srl-labs/containerlab/docs/cmd/inspect.md

 +---+------------+----------+-----------------+--------------+--------------------+------+-------+---------+----------------+----------------------+
 ```

-#### Provide information about a specific running lab
+#### Provide information about a specific running lab by its name

-Provide information about the running lab named `srl02`
+Provide information about the running lab named `srlceos01`

 ```bash
 ❯ containerlab inspect --name srlceos01